 And one of the least used and least understood power tools for writers is the analogy.

-a comparison between one thing and another, typically for the purpose of explanation or clarification.
+Coming from the Greek word ‘analogia’, an analogy is a figure of speech comparing one thing to another, typically for the purpose of explanation or clarification.

 Or, more informally:

 When talking about Thing X, you also mention (seemingly unconnected) Thing Y because it has useful similarities.